James W. Ford: 1935 Harlem riot and its aftermath

 During the next two months, the Harlem Party concentrated the efforts of its best organizers on the Mayor's Commission hearings.
 The commission divided its work among six subcommittees dealing with major problems in Harlem: crime and police, health and hospitals, housing and recreation, education, discrimination in employment, and discrimination in relief.
-A total of twenty-five hearings took place under the auspices of these bodies, and the Party used them to present a detailed analysis of discrimination against Harlem residents, backed up by rigorous cross-examination of employers and city officials....
+A total of twenty-five hearings took place under the auspices of these bodies, and the Party used them to present a detailed analysis of discrimination against Harlem residents, backed up by rigorous cross-examination of employers and city officials...

 "The Party's activities at the hearings helped strengthen its ties with other Harlem organizations.
 The representatives of Harlem 'labor unions, trade associations, religious, social and political organizations' that came to the hearings shared many of the same concerns about racial problems in New York as Party organizers and cooperated with them closely in exposing Harlem conditions.
-In style and educational background, the leading black Communists at the hearings, James Ford, Merrill Work, Abner Berry, Ben Davis, Williana Burroughs, and Louise Thompson, had much in common with the middle-class Harlem civic leaders who also testified.
+In style and educational background, the leading black Communists at the hearings, James Ford, Merrill Work, Abner Berry, Ben Davis, Williana Burroughs, and Louise Thompson Patterson, had much in common with the middle-class Harlem civic leaders who also testified.
 Although Communists openly used the hearings as a platform for their political views, they tried to maintain a level of professionalism in the presentation of evidence that would command the respect of their black allies and the Commission."